Kayde9/Kayde9/README.md

 - 📫 How to reach me: -
 - [LinkedIn](https://www.linkedin.com/in/kevindeep-singh-pannu-116319325/)
 - [Email](mailto:kdsp9206@gmail.com)
-- ⚡ Fun fact:"I once accidentally wrote an infinite loop... and my computer made me infinite cups of coffee before I fixed it! ☕"
+- ⚡ Fun fact:"I once accidentally wrote an infinite loop and my computer made me infinite cups of coffee before I fixed it! ☕"

 <!---
 Kayde9/Kayde9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.